julelang/manual/src/std/jule-sema.md

 `fn FindItem(mut self, ident: str): &EnumItem`\
 Returns item by identifier.\
-Returns nil reference if not exist any item in this identifier.
+Returns nil if not exist any item in this identifier.

 ---